Crazy-Crew/CrazyAuctions/CONTRIBUTING.md

 Contributions to the project are always welcome, Pull Requests do have some guidelines before being approved.

 ## You should always create the fork as a personal repository not in an organization.
 Any pull request made by a fork in an organization prevents modifications.
 Everyone has their own way of doing things and rather asking you to change that.
-A personal fork lets us change the things that we have a tick about.
+A personal fork lets com change the things that we have a tick about.

 If you do not use a personal fork, We have to manually merge your pull request which means it's marked as closed instead of merged.